TruncatedDinoSour/armour/doc/d/pDB-1.md

 As opposed to just using RC4, this has several advantages:

 -   Addition of salt enhances the security of the algorithm.
--   Padding of data helps to ensure that the length of data isn't clearly exposed.
+-   Padding of data helps to ensure that the length of data is not clearly exposed.
 -   Variable block size ensures the data fits correctly in a 128-byte (1024-bit) block.
 -   Key derivation using Argon2.
 -   Not cypher-text only.